 "Hrm, yes.
 Good point.
 Well, I'm gonna have to check with the owners, of course," he said in a thick Louisiana drawl.
 "But I'll give you a ring as soon as possible."

 "Alright, Mr. Riley.
 Who are the owners?"
 She hadn't been able to find any information on them.

 "Oh, well honey," he said.
 She gritted her teeth at the "quaint" Southernism.
 "It's a consortium of investors.
 But I wouldn't worry.
 There's no such thing as bad publicity, right?
 I'll let you know what they say."

 "Sure thing.
 Thanks for your time."

 "My pleasure.
 You have a good night now, ya'hear?" he replied.

 She headed out of the bar and crossed the tungsten light dappled parking lot towards her car.
-Only a few patrons lingered outside, and they were mostly drunkenly groping each other.
-Perhaps it was the desolate strip mall, surrounded by inky black patches of woods at just a lonely hour of the night.
+Only a few patrons lingered outside to drunkenly grope each other.
+Perhaps it was the desolate strip mall or the inky black patches of woods surrounding it at a lonely hour of the night.
 Or simply the fact that her car was at the edge of the lot.
 But she had the strangest creeping sensation in the pit of her stomach.
-Just her luck to get mugged, she thought.
-She glanced around to see if she was being watched, and felt the instinctual impulse to sprint.
+She glanced around to see if she was being watched and felt the instinctual impulse to sprint.
 She didn't, but she sure as heck walked briskly.
-Once she reached her car, she quickly got in and locked the doors.
-She turned over the engine and adjusted the mirror.
-For a fleeting second, less than a blink, really, she swore she saw someone standing by the dumpsters on the far end of the building, staring in her direction.
+It would be just her luck to get mugged.
+Once in her car, she quickly locked the doors, turned the engine over, and adjusted the rear-view mirror.
+For a fleeting second, less than a blink, really, Lillian swore she saw someone standing by the dumpsters on the far end of the building, staring in her direction.
 She blinked again, but there was no one there.
-Probably just a busboy taking out the trash.
-She dismissed her disconcerting feeling of unease and started back towards the hotel.
+It was probably just a busboy taking out the trash.
+She dismissed her unsettling feeling and started back towards the hotel.